AdityaBaxla/dev-tips/Readme.md

 routing problem, changed homepage to snakecase to fix the issue, main.dart also changed to add routers but did not help

 use serve to run production code from react/vite

+### prettier config
+add prettier extention
+need .prettierrc and .prettierignore files in project add all .gitignore to .prettierignore and src files goo to > open user settings as json . add `"editor.defaultFormatter": "esbenp.prettier-vscode",
+    "editor.formatOnSave": true,`